gnosia93/slurm_on_aws/README.md

 Launched in 2019, Graviton2 is the second generation of AWS Graviton processors.
 Graviton2-based instance types offer up to 40% better price performance compared to fifth generation instances.
 **AWS Graviton3 processors are optimized for ML workloads and provide twice the Single Instruction Multiple Data (SIMD) bandwidth while also supporting bfloat16.**

 Slurm is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.
 Slurm requires no kernel modifications for its operation and is relatively self-contained.
-As a cluster workload manager, Slurm has three key functions.
-First, it allocates exclusive and/or non-exclusive access to resources (compute nodes) to users for some duration of time so they can perform work.
-Second, it provides a framework for starting, executing, and monitoring work (normally a parallel job) on the set of allocated nodes.
-Finally, it arbitrates contention for resources by managing a queue of pending work.

 ## Get Started ##